Kristi-Short/DICE3020/README.md

  ![Restoration](http://www.leonardo3.net/leonardo/books-Cenacolo/screens390/Leonardo%20Da%20Vinci%20Ultima%20Cena%20Last%20supper%20Leonardo3%20Mario%20Tadddei%200_intro_%20menu%20.jpg)
  ### Digital Works
  Leonardo3 has also done amazing things with technology and art, they have taken what was once a mural that is falling to pieces and have created a digitally restored master piece that you can now see, hear, and love in its new form.
 They have created work known as “The Time Machine” that restored it not only to its original form but added more insight and drama to a painting with the help of a computer.
 What they have created is an apostle and Christ voice that an individual can interact with, it helps to generate emotion of what the betrayal was really like at that very moment when Christ spoke.
-It then explores every detail of the painting while capturing it on a screen for you to see, showing every art conisseur what the very images meant.
-They have brightened the colors giving new life to a dark eating area that was maybe seen has dark and gloomy,.[Leonardo3 Info Link](http://www.leonardo3.net/LastSupper-info/)
+It then explores every detail of the painting while capturing it on a screen for you to see, showing every art connoisseur what the very images meant.
+They have brightened the colors giving new life to a dark eating area that was maybe seen has dark and gloomy.[Leonardo3 Info Link](http://www.leonardo3.net/LastSupper-info/)

 ![image Pop Culture](https://www.empireonline.com/images/uploaded/last-supper-star-wars.jpg)
 [Pop Culture-Star Wars](https://www.empireonline.com/images/uploaded/last-supper-star-wars.jpg)
 ### Pop Culture
   When art does a rebirth, it changes to what social media and technology want it to be, there are no choices.
 Social media along with
-Pop-culture has done wonders for revitalizing art, it may not lways be thought of as what is  acceptable in the minds of the Art Historian, the critic or certain generations, but it does change the rules of art in todays world.
+Pop-culture has done wonders for revitalizing art, although it may not lways be thought of as what is acceptable in the minds of the Art Historian, the critic or certain generations, but it does change the rules of art in todays world.

 ### Work Cite
  1.Leonardo, Last Supper Video